seannyD/UniversalsInWHWords/README.md

 # A test of universals in wh words

-The full dataset contains 430,000 entries from 314 languages.
+The full dataset contains 430,000 entries from 314 languages, taken from the IDS, the WOLD and Sprakbanken.

 https://github.com/seannyD/UniversalsInWHWords/blob/master/Processing/CleanedAndSimplifiedData/Alldata_simple.csv